dr2lopez/I-D/STAR-Request/draft-sheffer-acme-star-delegation.md

    }
 ~~~

-Note that at this point, the IdO can also add the CNAME records to its zone.
+Note that at this point in the flow, the IdO can add the CNAME records to its zone.

 ### Order Object on the IdO-CA side

-The Order from the IdO to the ACME CA SHOULD strip the "delegated" and "cname" attributes present in the twin Order from the NDC, and MUST be contain the necessary STAR extensions.
+The Order from the IdO to the ACME CA SHOULD strip the "delegated" and "cname" attributes present in the twin Order from the NDC ({{sec-profile-ndc-to-ido}}), and MUST contain the necessary STAR extensions.

 # CDNI Use Cases